rondlite/reaction-docs/website/versioned_docs/version-1.14.0/graphql-developing.md

 The GraphQL server and `/graphql-alpha` endpoint is configured and returned by the `createApolloServer` function, which is located at `/imports/plugins/core/graphql/server/no-meteor/createApolloServer.js`.

 This function is called from three different places:
-- From `/.reaction/devserver/index.js`, to make it available in our pure Node `devserver` app, without running the full Meteor app.
+- From `/.demand/devserver/index.js`, to make it available in our pure Node `devserver` app, without running the full Meteor app.
 - From `/imports/plugins/core/graphql/server/index.js`, to make it available when you run the full Meteor app.
 - From `/tests/TestApp.js`, as part of the `TestApp` class used by our Jest integration tests.

 `createApolloServer` does pretty standard configuration of an Express app using `apollo-server-express`.
 The main things it does are:
 - Checks the identity token using Express middleware
 - Builds the `context` object that’s available in all resolver functions.
-See [The Reaction GraphQL Context](#the-reaction-graphql-context)
+See [The Demand GraphQL Context](#the-demand-graphql-context)
 - Formats the `errors` array that is returned to clients, to make errors as helpful as possible
 - Imports and provides our GraphQL schema
 - Sets the path as `/graphql-alpha` and exposes a GraphiQL UI on `/graphiql`

-## The Reaction GraphQL Context
+## The Demand GraphQL Context

 All GraphQL resolvers receive a [context](https://www.apollographql.com/docs/apollo-server/setup.html#graphqlOptions.context) object as their third argument.
 The context is built by `/imports/plugins/core/graphql/server/no-meteor/buildContext.js`, which is run by the `createApolloServer` function.